Muntinlupa Sunken Garden: Recreation

 The Muntinlupa Sunken Garden is a popular recreational area for people living in the locality.
 In addition to serving as the main venue for events and ceremonies sponsored by the Bureau of Corrections, it hosts outdoor activities for locals and visitors, including fitness classes, fun runs, football and fishing.
 The MJRF Fishing Competition, initiated by Mayor Fresnedi in 2013, is an annual competition in Jamboree Lake.
-Students from the nearby Itaas Elementary School also use the open spaces at the Sunken Garden for their yearly "Field Day" and regular open-air athletics.
+Students from nearby Itaas Elementary School also use the open spaces at the Sunken Garden for their yearly "Field Day" and regular open-air athletics.
+Nearby Muntinlupa National High School students also use the park for relaxation, recreation, and educational purposes.

 In 2014, a resolution was approved allocating a portion of the Sunken Garden for constructing a modern football field.
 Since May 2015, the park has hosted free weekly outdoor cinema screenings by the lake sponsored by the Muntinlupa local government.